circuitnederland/registrationform/cyclos_configuration/scripts/registration/README_Registration.md

 # Changes to left-overs from the old registration process

+## Hide profile fields

+Hide profile fields we no longer wish to use:

+- 'Lid van een broodfonds'
+- 'Klant bij Triodos'

+Go to System > [User configuration] Products.
+Adjust the following permissions:

+- Product 'Algemeen voor bedrijven (behalve UE)':
+    - 'Description': Remove the two fields from the list.
+    - 'My profile fields': Set all columns for both fields to 'No' except the column 'Enabled'.

+- Product 'Algemeen voor iedereen (behalve UE)':
+    - 'Profile fields of other users': Set both fields to Visible 'No' (this also removes the 'User filter').

+- Product 'Algemeen United Economy':
+    - 'My profile fields': Set all columns for both fields to 'No' except the column 'Enabled'.
+    - 'Profile fields of other users': Set both fields to Visible 'No' (this also removes the 'User filter').

 ## Remove extension points

 Remove the extension points we used in the old registration process, involving an iDeal/Mollie payment: System > [Tools] > Extension points.
 Open the following extension points and uncheck the 'Enabled' checkbox: